sadhasivam-coder/Typertester/README.md

 what is the USE?
 {
-    $  from this you can increase your typing field
+    $  from this you can increase your typing speed
 }

 ********************************************